 How should I prepare my audio files?

 Preparing Your Mix

-After our creative call, please provide us with 24bit .WAV or .AIFF files (44.1kHz / 48kHz / 88.2kHz or 96kHz).
+After sending your initial email and we are on the same page creatively, please provide us with 24bit .WAV or .AIFF files (44.1kHz / 48kHz / 88.2kHz or 96kHz).
 Each individual track file should be bounced from bar one beat one, to the end of the song.
 They all need to be the same length, sample rate and bit depth (i.e. 24bit).

 Please make sure all tracks are clearly named and that you turn OFF “normalise” if your DAW has that option for bouncing.